 There are many places I love, but Brigus would have to be my top pick.
 I spent many summers in Brigus as a kid (my parents still have a place there) and whenever I visit, I enjoy a sense of calm that I experience virtually nowhere else.

 What would people be most surprised to learn about you?

 I once performed a Bollywood dance number as part of a troupe in Goa, India.
 I am sincerely hoping YouTube has long buried evidence of my lack of coordination.
 Meanwhile, I think my partner Glenn could quite easily have landed himself a permanent place on the Bollywood dance circuit!

 What are you reading and listening to these days?

-What are you most looking forward to in 2015?
+What are you most looking forward to within the next year?